degutos/devops-bootcamp/docker.md

 $ docker stop silly_sammet # stop a container
 $ docker rm silly_sammet # remove a container forever
 $ docker images # shows all images we have downloaded
+$ docker images -q # shows all images id, it doesn't show the header, it is good to use with wc -l
+$ docker images -q | wc -l # shows all images id and count how many images id we have
 $ docker rmi image_name # delete an image
 $ docker run nginx # run and download an image
 $ docker pull image # download an image